MicrosoftEdge/wptest/README.md

 This project uses the [Monaco (Visual Studio Code Online Editor)](https://github.com/Microsoft/monaco-editor) as its editor.
 You can find its definition in [monaco.d.ts](wwwroot/src/lib/monaco.d.ts)

-Run `complie.cmd` on any changes made to compile the Typescript into Javascript to use.
+Run `compile.cmd` on any changes made to compile the Typescript into Javascript to use.

 ### Submitting Contributions